 Call for abstracts

 Thank you for your interest in this conference.
 Please follow the guidelines on this page for submission of your abstract.
-The abstract submission deadline is 13 May 2022, 23:59 CET.
+The abstract submission deadline is 12 May 2022, 23:59 CEST.
 All abstracts published in the conference programme will receive a DOI.
+You will be asked to note your preference for an oral or poster (virtual or in-person participation) – we will do our best to accommodate this in the final programme.

 Abstract submission recipe